-London-based startup DAG Global is applying for a UK banking license in order to become the “first digital assets merchant bank” in the UK.
+London-based startup Greengage, formerly DAG Global, is applying for a UK banking license in order to become the “first digital assets merchant bank” in the UK.

 Following “constructive dialog” with regulators, the fintech firm, which specializes in digital assets, is now resubmitting an application originally filed in 2019.
 If approved, the company would be able to serve crypto firms with merchant banking solutions, effectively bridging the divide between digital asset services and traditional banks, according to a report by the Financial Times.

 As the digital economy expands along with the rise of Bitcoin, stablecoins and other digital assets that are leveraging speed, low-cost value transfers and the ability to trade 24/7 across borders, new tech-driven businesses integrating token economics are looking for hybrid platforms that can facilitate transactions between digital systems and the legacy structure.